prajin-op/btp-s4hana-kyma-business-process-extension/documentation/set up/s4h-setup/README.md

     Hint: If you use a CAL system, kindly check and use the relevant IP address instead of the default system host name as the host name has to be resolvable by the browser.

-* Enter the credentials of the user we've created.
+* Enter the credentials of the user that we have created.
 You should then see the structure of the BusinessPartner OData service.

     ![Test Bupa](./images/test-bupa2.png)